sergiocohens/Personal-Portfolio-Website/README.md

 * Read about myself, the technologies I use and link to my Linkedin and Github profiles
 * Contact me through a form that will send a message directly to my personal email address
 * Change the colors of the website by selecting a theme or creating your own custom one
-* Play four different drum sounds from a Roland TR-909 drum machine (bonus section below Contact Form)
+* Play four different drum sounds from a Roland TR-909 drum machine (bonus section below Custom Theme)

 ## Technologies